How to Lower Group Health Insurance Premiums

 A Modern-Day Solution to Affordable Health Insurance for Groups

 Supplemental health insurance is something that has taken off over the last decade.
 These plans allow you to lower group health insurance premiums, without sacrificing benefits.
-These plans are structured several different ways, but in this article, we will cover how the Premium Saver plan works because it is considered the Cadillac of gap plans in the market.
+These plans are structured several different ways.
+In this article, we will cover how the Premium Saver plan works because it is considered the Cadillac of gap plans in the market.

 How the Premium Saver Plan Lowers Health Insurance Premiums